-To do this you will need to create a Braze segment with all the profiles you wish to send.
-In most cases you will likely want all of them.
+To do this you will need to create a Braze segment with all the profiles you want to send.
+In most cases you will want all of them.
 See this guide from Braze on how to create segments.

 Once the segment is created you can find the Segment ID we require at the bottom of the page under API Identifier.

 Due to technical limitations with Braze you may need to create an additional segment for profiles updated in the last 24 hours in Braze in order to pull user profiles more efficiently.

 If you have greater than 100,000 profiles in Braze speak to your Lexer Success Manager about setting up this additional segment as a one-off action.
 This will involve adding a number of filters to a new segment to check if in the last 24 hours a customer on record has: